Chart Color Schemes

 Mount Ousley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Ousley's dwelling structures, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Mount Ousley's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
 Home ownership in Mount Ousley was at 48.1%, with mortgaged dwellings at 36.9% and rented ones at 15.0%.
 The median monthly mortgage repayment was $2,450, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent in Mount Ousley was $500, compared to Non-Metro NSW's $400.
-Nationally, Mount Ousley's mortgage repayments were significantly higher at $2,450 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure in Mount Ousley was $500, compared to Non-Metro NSW's $400.
+Nationally, Mount Ousley's mortgage repayments were significantly higher at $2,450 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing